MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 *Examples*

-These examples convert a Unix timestamp to the specified format:
+This example convert a Unix timestamp to the specified format:

 ```
 formatEpoch(1521118800, 'yyyy-MM-ddTHH:mm:ss.fffZ)'